What Does Alzheimer’s and Dementia In-Home Care Look Like?

 We are often told by new hires that being a caregiver for Alzheimer’s and dementia home care patients is ‘a calling from above’ and we believe it is, as well.
 Many people claim to have the skill set required to care for dementia patients but lack the temperament and personality to keep dementia patients de-escalated, safe and comfortable.
 At Sutton Home Care, we make finding the perfect caregiver with the most experience one of our top priorities.
 Because every patient has different needs, Brooke and her caregivers are constantly learning and developing new and innovative ways to support our patients and their families.

 There are many options available to families trying to provide care for a loved one suffering from dementia or Alzheimer’s.
 In-home care is only one of those options and is not a fit for every patient.
 Do you have questions about in-home dementia/Alzheimer’s care or how we might be able to facilitate home care for you or your loved one?
 Call us today.
-Brooke or Jo will be available to you for any questions you may have.
+Brooke will be available to you for any questions you may have.
 Thank you for visiting our website.
 We hope it was helpful in your journey!